3liz/lizmap-documentation/source/install/upgrade.rst

 Launch the installer
 --------------------------------------------------------------

-You have to launch the installer, it will upgrade some stuff: database tables, configuration etc..
+You have to launch the configurator (it will upgrade some configuration files), and then the installer, which will upgrade some stuff: database tables, data etc..

 .. code-block:: bash

    sudo lizmap/install/clean_vartmp.sh
+   php lizmap/install/configurator.php
    php lizmap/install/installer.php